akaowen7/music-res/README.md

 - adds a recomend song from the chat to the plalist
 - inline buttons to undo what you just did
 - thats about it

+## TODO
+- make bot mesg have no notfication
+- ponder the - more